cloud-of-things/cot-java-rest-sdk/README.md

 </dependency>
 ```

-Exampe of a basic connect to the platform:
+Example of a basic connect to the platform:
 ```java
 CloudOfThingsPlatform cotPlatform = new CloudOfThingsPlatform("hostname", new CotCredentials("tenant", "username", "password"));
 InventoryApi inventoryApi = cotPlatform.getInventoryApi();